-Join Nate Mars for an in-depth discussion in this video Slice to MIDI, part of Producing Electronic Music in Ableton Live.
+Join Nate Mars for an in-depth discussion in this video Slice to MIDI, part of Ableton Live: Producing Electronic Music.

 - [Narrator] Ableton Live offers some really cool and flexible options for working with MIDI in some really interesting ways.
 First, we're gonna review a technique that we covered in a previous chapter, but then we're gonna go on to some new techniques to really get creative when working with MIDI and converting audio to MIDI.
 So I'm in our drum and bass project here and let's play this again by triggering the scene to hear what the project sounds like with everything playing. (electronic music) Okay cool.
 So for this first one, I'm gonna go over to our drum loop, let's check out this clip.

 So we have an audio clip with a drum loop playing as a sample, but I'm gonna go ahead and right click and then we see this menu here of all of these different things that we can do with MIDI.
 Let's go down in order.
 Again, we covered this first one in a previous chapter, but we're gonna dive in a little bit more here.
 We're gonna go and we're gonna hit slice to new MIDI track.
 And then there's different options for how we can slice.
 I'm gonna go to transient and I'm just gonna use the built in slicing pre-set, not any of these kind of slicing effects.

 But I do want to preserve the warp timing.
 And now we're gonna hit okay.
 So, when we've done this we can see that it's created another track immediately to the right of our drum loop, and you can see that this has a whole bunch of slices, kind of like a REX file if you've worked with Reason and REX files, but it also has this jump kit.
 I'm gonna mute the original and just play back and solo play back this loop. (drums) Let's go bring this up.